Windcatcher: Night flushing (colder air)

 The diurnal temperature cycle means that the night air is colder than the daytime air; in arid climates, much colder.
 This creates appreciable buoyancy forces.
 Buildings may be designed to spontaneously increase ventilation at night.

 Courtyards in hot climates fill with cold air at night.
 This cold air then flows from the courtyard into adjacent rooms.
 The cold night air will flow in easily, as it is more dense than the rising warm air it is displacing.
 But in the day, the courtyard walls and awning shade it, while the air outside is heated by the sun.
 The cool masonry will also chill the nearby air.
 The courtyard air will become stably stratified, the hot air floating on top of the cold air with little mixing.
 The fact that the openings are at the top will trap the cool air below, though it cannot cause the temperature to drop below the nightly minimum temperature.
 This mechanism also works in windtowers.

 Subterranean cooling

-A windcatcher can also cool air by bringing into contact with cool thermal masses.
+A windcatcher can also cool air by bringing it into contact with cool thermal masses.
 These are often found underground.